 4.1 Nintendo Switch

-The simplest way to experience GBA and Famicom games in their most authentic form is through Classic games – Nintendo Switch Online.
+Since iOS loosened its restrictions on emulator apps, you can now download a lot of GBA emulators directly from the App Store.
+But probably the simplest and best way to experience GBA and Famicom games in their most authentic form is through Classic games – Nintendo Switch Online, if you don’t own any old consoles.
 With a Switch Online membership, you get access to a curated selection of games – mostly in Japanese and English, but even just playing them leaves you in quiet admiration of the design.
 There’s also an Expansion Pack for the more dedicated.

 For me, there’s one particularly welcome feature: these games all support save states and rewind, so less experienced players can still experience as much of the game as possible.